 - He will enjoy the rank of Secretary within the DoD and his powers will be confined to only the revenue budget.

 - However, he is vested with the authority in prioritising interservice procurement decisions as Permanent Chairman Chiefs of Staff Committee.

 - While the CDS does not enjoy any command authority, in his capacity as DoMA, he will wield control over issues governing promotions, travel, appointment to key posts, and overseas assignments.

 - He will also perform an advisory role in the Nuclear Command Authority (NCA).

 - Above all, his core function will be to foster greater operational synergy between the three service branches of the Indian military and keep interservice frictions to a minimum.

-- Fundamentally, the CDS will
+- Fundamentally, the CDS will perform two roles:

 - as the single point military advisor to the Defence Minister

 - as head of the DoMA.